PavelETU/browse-tags-plugin/README.md

 # Browse Tags Plugin
 Do you manage your releases with git tags?<br>
 Do you have Release Notes/What's New/ChangeLog file?<br>
-Have you ever been in a pickle of trying to find in which exact release a feature was introduced and when?<br>
+Have you ever been in a pickle of trying to find in which exact release a feature was introduced and when?<br><br>
 This is the plugin to the rescue  :tada:
 <br><br>

 Features: